Zubax/canface_cf1/README.md

 Babel implements the quasi-standard SLCAN protocol (aka LAWICEL protocol) that is understood by majority of CAN software products, including the Linux SocketCAN framework.
-If Babel is used with [UAVCAN](http://uavcan.org) networks, we recommend to use the [UAVCAN GUI Tool](http://uavcan.org/GUI_Tool), which fully supports all of the advanced features available in Zubax Babel.
+If Babel is used with [UAVCAN](http://uavcan.org) networks, we recommend to use the [Yakut CLI tool](https://github.com/UAVCAN/yakut).

 [**ZUBAX BABEL HOMEPAGE**](https://zubax.com/products/babel).